zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-mvc-application.md

 }
 ```

-> ### Instantiating the Input-Filter
+> ### Instantiating the InputFilter
 >
 > The `InputFilterPluginManager` calls the `init` method _after_ instantiating
-the input-filter and injecting it with a factory composing all the various
+the input filter and injecting it with a factory composing all the various
 plugin-manager services.

 ### Register Controller